 26a Christ spoke clearly and with authority.
-He did not peep and mutter like the false prophets (Isaiah 8:19).
+He did not peep and mutter like the false prophets (Isaiah 8:19 "And when they shall say unto you, Seek unto them that have familiar spirits, and unto wizards that peep, and that mutter: should not a people seek unto their God? for the living to the dead?").
 God's men have always preached clearly, forcefully and without apology.